Why Are My Calathea Leaves Curling: Reasons And How to Fix It

 Another common reason for calathea leaf curling is temperature shock.
 When the tree is exposed to drastic changes in temperature, the leaves will start to curl as a way to protect themselves.

-If you live in an area with many temperature changes, keeping your tree indoors where the temperature is more stable is best.
+If you think your tree is experiencing a temperature shock, adjust the temperature accordingly.
+If you live in an area with many temperature changes, keeping your tree indoors, where the temperature is more stable, is best.
 If you need to move your tree outdoors, do so gradually so that it can get used to the new temperature.

 Light Shock

+Adjust the light accordingly if you think your tree is experiencing a light shock.
+If you live in an area with a lot of sunlight, keeping your tree in a spot that gets indirect sunlight is best.
 If you live in an area with less sunlight, try placing your greenery near a window that gets plenty of light.
 You may also need to experiment with different light bulbs to find one that works best for your plant.

 Moreover, these plants are native to tropical climates and do not do well in cold temperatures.
 If the temperature in your home gets too cold, the leaves will start to curl as a way to protect themselves from the cold.
+If you think your plant is experiencing light shock or cold damage, adjust the light and temperature accordingly.
+You may also need to provide additional humidity if the air in your home is too dry.

 Pests

+The most common pests that affect greenery are spider mites and mealybugs.
+Therefore, when you see pests on your plant, you should take action to get rid of them.
 The best way to do this is to rinse the plant with water and then treat it with a pesticide.
 You may also need to quarantine the plant if the infestation is severe.

 Disease

-The disease can also be a cause of leaf curling.
-If you notice that the leaves are curled, and there are spots on the greenery, the disease is likely the culprit.
+The most common diseases that affect plants are fungi such as powdery mildew and botrytis.
+The disease can also cause leaf curling.
+If you notice that the leaves are curled and there are spots on the greenery, the disease is likely the culprit.

+If you think your plant has a disease, it is best to take it to a local nursery or greenhouse.
+The professionals there will be able to identify the disease and give you advice on how to treat it.
 You can also try treating the plant yourself with a fungicide.
 Be sure to follow the directions on the package, and don’t use a fungicide more than is necessary.
 Overusing fungicides can damage the plant and make it more susceptible to disease in the future.

 Over-fertilized

-Another reason why leaves curl is over-fertilization if you notice that the leaves are curled and have a white powder on the plant, your plant has likely been over-fertilized.
+Another reason why leaves curl is overfertilization.
+If you notice that the leaves are curled and have a white powder on the plant, your plant has likely been over-fertilized.

+When you over-fertilize this plant, the excess fertilizer can build up in the soil and make the leaves curl.
 If you think your plant has been over-fertilized, flush the soil with water to remove the excess fertilizer.
 You may also need to repot the plant in fresh potting mix.

+In summary, there are several reasons why calathea curls.
+The most common reasons are light shock, pests, disease, and over-fertilization.
 If the leaves on your plant are curled, adjust the light, temperature, humidity, and fertilizer accordingly.
 You may also need to treat the plant for pests or diseases.

 Conclusion

-Why is my calathea leaves curling?
-The leaves of a calathea may curl for a variety of reasons.
-One possibility is that it is not getting enough water- an easy problem to fix.
+Why are my Calathea leaves curling?
+The leaves of a Calathea may curl for a variety of reasons.
+One possibility is that it is not getting enough water—an easy problem to fix.
+Another reason may be that the plant needs more light, or it could be due to temperature fluctuations.

-A professional can help you determine what is causing the issue and how best to address it so your beautiful calathea can thrive.
-So, if you’re noticing some leaf curling on your calathea, don’t worry -there are several things you can do to help fix the problem.
+If you have ruled out all of these possibilities and your Calatheas’ leaves are still curling, it might be time to call in an expert.
+A professional can help you determine what is causing the issue and how best to address it so your beautiful Calathea can thrive.
+So, if you’re noticing some leaf curling on your calathea, don’t worry; there are several things you can do to help fix the problem.